adoyle-h/dotfiles/README.md

 ## Dependencies

 - [dotbot][]: To create symbolic links and manage the map via [`install.conf.yaml`](./install.conf.yaml).
 - [bash-it][]: To manage all shell scripts in modules: aliases, plugins, completions and shell theme.
+But this repo uses [my modified version](https://github.com/adoyle-h/bash-it)

 ## Features